Krystalhuu/acad-homepage.github.io/_pages/about.md

 My research focuses on the media effects of AI on user cognition and behavior across digital communication contexts.
 I use experiments to test individual mechanisms and computational methods to analyze the broader soceital implications.

 I am seeking a PhD program beginning in Fall 2026 where I can gain advanced training in media-technology research and quantitative methods.
-I would be glad to connect if you are interested in my research!
+I would be glad to connect if you are interested in my research!🌸
 <br><br>